GitXpresso/Browsers-NoVNC/README.md

 # Librewolf NoVNC
 ![Librewolf](https://upload.wikimedia.org/wikipedia/commons/d/d0/LibreWolf_icon.svg)
 ### About Librewolf
+[LibreWolf](https://librewolf.net) is a free and open-source fork of Firefox, with an emphasis on privacy and security.
+It is licensed under the MPL 2.0
 ## Run Librewolf NoVNC
 ### Install curl if you don't have it
 ```